Rohit1217/NN_class/README.md

 # NN_class
-Created a custom Neural network class from scratch
+Creating  a custom Neural network class from scratch for learning purposes.
+Ongoing project